 Apoc Industries 52” Curved Brackets

 For the 2007 – 2017 Tundra they offer brackets designed for a 52” curved LED light bar.
-If you end up purchasing a 54” LED light bar, some light bending will make these work with it.
+If you end up purchasing a 54” LED light bar, some mild bending will force these to work with it.
 The brackets are designed and made here in the USA.
 They feature a strong textured black powder coat finish and an all steel design.

 Best Bumper Mounted LED Light Bars for Toyota Tundra

 Although mounting an LED light bar on your roof looks cool and helps eliminate shadows, it has one major flaw: windshield glare.
-This happens when the light emitting from your light bar shines down on your windshield.
-This creates a massive glare and can actually make it harder to see.
+This phenomenon happens when the light emitting from your light bar shines down on your windshield and creates a massive glare and can make it harder to see.
 Mounting an LED light bar down on your bumper completely gets rid of this issue, which is why many Tundra owners choose this option instead.

 #1 Rough Country Hidden Bumper Mount Kit for 16-17 Tundra